n64decomp/perfect_dark/docs/piracychecks.md

 **What It Checks:** Checksums `init` to make sure it hasn't been modified.

-**Piracy Condition:** Writes 40 bytes of 0xff to 0x80095210.
+**Payload:** Writes 40 bytes of 0xff to 0x80095210.
 This appears to be related to sound effects but has no obvious effect.

 ### cheatMenuHandleDialog